NzauM/QuoteNotes/README.md

 - CSS - for custom styling.
 - AngularJs - for document object manipulation scripts
 - Bootstrap - for general styling and ensuring responsiveness.

+## Support and contact details

+For any issues or contributions,please feel free to contact me on:<br>
+https://github.com/NzauM/quote-notes./issues for any issues or bug reports.<br>
+https://github.com/NzauM/quote-notes./pulls for any contributions or pull requests.
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).